What is the Ideal Latency for Video Streaming?

 To stream smooth video, you need an internet connection with high throughput speeds and low latency.
-Latency, or ping time, is the time it takes for your network to connect to the host and begin transferring data over the internet.
+What is the ideal latency, or ping time, is the time it takes for your network to connect to the host and begin transferring data over the internet?
 In many cases, the latency of your connection affects video streaming more than the speed of your connection.

 Latency varies from less than 10 milliseconds on some cable internet connections to more than 1 second on some satellite internet connections.
 A latency of greater than 100 milliseconds can cause severe lags in your connection, which can slow down video streaming and lead to frequent buffering on platforms like YouTube, Netflix, and Hulu.